Looking for Electronic Clinical Notes, Electronic Medical Record (EMR) or Electronic Health Record (EHR) software? We can help.

 Watch our video or download our best practice guide for buying EMR software

-Clinical / EMR FAQs
+Electronic Clinical Notes / EMR / EHR FAQs

-A key feature of an EMR is how it allows you to scan historic files and make them readily available in your electronic record.
+A key feature of an EMR / EHR is how it allows you to scan historic files and make them readily available in your electronic record.
 So, you can have a combination of the data you’ve captured electronically and your historical paper files.
 That has got to be incredibly easy and straightforward to do otherwise you will end up with a messy hybrid solution of your paper and digital systems.
-Essentially that means, take a picture or scan and upload the documents into the patients’ digital folder and it’s something that admin staff can do, not just the doctor.
+Essentially that means, take a picture or scan and upload the documents into the patients’ digital folder & it’s something that admin staff can do, not just the doctor.

 When deciding your upload strategy use the size of your practice, how many patient files you have, the make up of chronic vs acute patients, etc. as guidance as to how you should be going about transferring files from paper to digital.
 This is something you should be able to engage with your solution partner to make it as easy as possible.

 Digital security is actually a lot safer than physical security.
-For example, there’s no way of knowing when a paper file goes missing, unless maybe when you need it and can’t find it.
+For example, there’s no way of knowing when a paper file goes missing, unless maybe when you need it & can’t find it.
 That doesn’t happen with electronic records.
-It’s similar to internet banking – initially it was met with caution and uncertainty, but I think most people would agree that it’s safer to pay for something electronically than to manually draw and carry cash from an ATM.
+It’s similar to internet banking – initially it was met with caution and uncertainty, but I think most people would agree that it’s safer to pay for something electronically than to manually draw & carry cash from an ATM.

 So how safe is your data?
 It’s actually safer than having it on paper.
 And as a doctor, it reduces your risk that are the result of misplaced files, unauthorised access, missing information, incomplete or incorrect information.